just-hms/tailword/README.md

 # tailword

-A wordpress theme made using tailwind
+A WordPress theme made using tailwind